-4 Radio Astronomy Service
+4 Radio Astronomy Service (RAS)

 4.1 Radio Astronomy Service Systems Characteristics

-The radio astronomy service (RAS) is a service with a primary status in the band 15.35-15.4 GHz in the RR Nos.
+RAS is a service with a primary status in the band 15.35-15.4 GHz in the RR Nos.
 5.340 and 5.511.
 During an observation, a radio astronomy telescope points towards a celestial radio source at a specific right ascension and declination corresponding with a specific azimuth and elevation at a given moment in time, and the pointing direction of the telescope is continuously adjusted to allow the system to continuously point towards its respective target.
 Table 3 below is an extract from the WP 7D Reply Liaison Statement to WP 5B (doc.
 5B/120) that shows major radio astronomy stations installed in various countries of the world, together with their location, height above mean sea level, and antenna diameter.

 TABLE 3